The Ultimate Fettuccine Alfredo Recipe

 Instructions

 • Step 1: Bring a large pot of salted water to a boil.
-Add the fettuccine and cook according to package instructions until al dente, about 8-10 minutes.
-Drain the pasta and set aside.
+Add the fettuccine and cook according to the package instructions until al dente, about 8-10 minutes.
+Drain the pasta and set it aside.

-- Prep Time: 10 minutes
+• Prep Time: 10 minutes

-- Cook Time: 25 minutes
+• Cook Time: 15 minutes

-- Category: Lunch
+• Category: Lunch

-- Cuisine: Americans
+• Cuisine: Americans

-Keywords: Fettuccine Alfredo Recipe
+Keywords: The Ultimate Fettuccine Alfredo Recipe